 Our Doctorate and Master level Registered Dietitian Nutritionists work in partnership with you and your lifestyle, serving as a nutrition expert as well as your coach so that you are in charge of improving your health and changing the outcome of disease.
-By educating and giving you practical and useful skills and meal ideas, she will empower you to make healthy food choices that are easy and delicious.
-She will customize a plan and prioritize your goals to help you make LIFE-LONG shifts in your health.

 During your first 90-minute session both of you will ask a lot of questions.
 This visit is the initial intake.
 Your goals and what you wish to accomplish with your dietitian nutritionist will take top priority.
 You will be asked what types of foods you like to eat, how often you eat and what specific concerns you or your health care practitioners have about your current food plan.
 If a physician has referred you for a medical condition, your dietitian nutritionist will look at your lab results, medications and any conditions that could affect your digestion or ability to absorb nutrients.
 She will recommend necessary genetic, hormone, food sensitivity and stool testing if necessary.
 With your permission, our dietitian nutritionist will work with your primary health care provider to optimize your care.
 The purpose of the first visit is to gather enough information to create an individualized plan to meet your unique needs.